Nasenboi/music-voice-cluster/README.md

 # Similarity of Singing Voices

-The repository for my master thesis.
+The research repository for my master thesis.
+The included code was used to create the survey's dataset and to analyze the results.

 ## Dataset